dylan-davidson/Core-Connect-4/Reach.md

 ### Easy AI

-Our easy AI implementation will implement the following algorithm:
+Our easy AI implementation will select a random column to use as its move.

-* If the opponent can win in the next turn, we will try to block that move.
-* Otherwise, we will place a token in the column that has the fewest number of tokens.

 ### Recommended Reading